kjappelbaum/pyepal/README.md

 ### Test the algorithms

 If the full design space is known, you can use a while loop to fully explore the space.
 For the theoretical guarantees to hold, you'll need to sample until all uncertainties are below epsilon.
-In practice, it is usually enough to require as termination criterion that there a no unclassified samples left.
+In practice, it is usually enough to require as termination criterion that there are no unclassified samples left.
 For this you could use the following snippet

 ```python
 from pypal.utils import exhaust_loop